Web Form Design Best Practices

 Your form input box should come with an example that tells the user the expected format.
 So, for example, if you must have dashes in your phone number, you should have text below your form input box that says ex: 555-555-5555.
 When the user commits an error, you should reiterate the expected format, and if possible, tell them what they were missing.

-See, you can get creative with some things.
-The page itself, how it animates in, how the form animates, how the brand is applied.
-You know, stuff that’s more about what’s around the form than the form itself.
-But it’s when we dive into the labels, form input boxes, hint text and buttons themselves that we can’t get too wild.
+You can get creative with some things — the page itself, how it animates in, how the form animates and how the brand is applied.
+Components that are more about what’s around the form than the form itself.
+But, when we dive into the labels, form input boxes, hint text and buttons themselves, we can’t get too wild.

 Straying too far from form layout best practices can create confusion at best.
-At worst it can make the form inaccessible, unfriendly on mobile, or simply too confusing to interact with.
-You don’t want that.
+At worst it can make the form inaccessible, unfriendly on mobile or simply too confusing to interact with.

-We recommend vertically stacking your input boxes and your labels in order to create clear groups.
+We recommend vertically stacking your input boxes and your labels to create clear groups.
 It should always be obvious what label and hint text belongs to which form input box.
-It also allows for a shorter eyepath (how your eye travels across information from start to end).
+A stacked form also allows for a shorter eyepath (how your eye travels across information from start to end).
 The eye has less searching to do when hopping from one input to the next.
 It’s a simple, downward flow.

-While we would not recommend ever putting the label at left of the input box, there are rare times when it’s acceptable to put your form in a two-column layout.
+While we would not recommend ever putting the label to the left of the input box, there are rare times when it’s acceptable to put your form in a two-column layout.
 For example, if you have a contact form with only four input boxes, that’s not asking a lot of your user.
-So you’ll have a little more wiggle room to gently break a rule.
+It leaves a little more wiggle room to gently break a rule.

 Hint text is the small text telling your user input expectations (we talked about it in the previous section.)
 Hint text has historically lived in the input box, but we’ve learned that’s not a good place for it.
-It’s not only an accessibility issue, it’s also bad UX!
-Why?
-Well, what happens to that hint text when you click the input box?
-Or when you’ve already entered your information?
+It’s not only an accessibility issue but also bad UX: when you click the input box or input your information, the hint text disappears.

 Placing your hint text outside of the input box is a part of designing accessible online forms and means that it’s always visible.
 (Remember, it’s all about making it as easy as possible!)

 If there’s one thing no one can afford to be nowadays, it’s inaccessible.
-And for very good reason.
-Now, that applies to your whole site design (and, you know, should apply to everything else), but it also specifically applies to your form.
+That applies to your whole site design (and should apply to everything else), but it also specifically applies to your form.
 We can help you learn more about website accessibility standards to ensure your whole site works for everyone.

 Form accessibility comes down to a few primary things: